elasticdog/transcrypt/README.md

     $ git ls-crypt
     sensitive_file

+Alternatively, you can use the `--list` command line option:

+    $ transcrypt --list
+    sensitive_file

 You can also use this to verify your _.gitattributes_ patterns when designating new files to be encrypted, as the alias will list pattern matches as long as everything has been staged (via `git add`).